As your ecommerce business evolves, you will need to reevaluate your fulfillment logistics strategy every so often.

 6. What are the total fulfillment costs (comparing apples to apples)?

 While there are many variables that go into calculating shipping costs, handling fees can be even more complex to drill into.
-Making an apples-to-apples comparison can be tough because of the various ways 3PLs charge for different fees (and all the add-on services like kitting and other customizations), as well as understanding how to associate internal costs at the order level.
+Making an apples-to-apples comparison can be tough because of the various ways 3PLs charge for different fees (and all the add-on services like kitting and assembly or other customizations), as well as understanding how to associate internal logistics costs at the order level.

 For internal fulfillment costs, you’ll need to add up your operational expenses including warehouse labor, rent, and packing supplies per month (e.g., $20,000) and divide this number by your average monthly shipping volume (10,000) for a per-order handling cost of $2.
-While this is an oversimplified way to calculate it, you’ll see how it affects your margin: If a customer spends $60 before tax, the cost of shipping is $10, and your per-order handling cost is $2, then the total in-house fulfillment cost for the order is $12, or 20% of the order value.
+While this is an oversimplified way to calculate it, you’ll see how it affects your margin: If a customer spends $60 before tax, the cost of shipping is $10, and your per-order handling cost is $2, then the total in-house fulfillment cost for the order is $12, or 20% of the average order value.
 How does this compare to different 3PLs?

 7. Do you want to manage fulfillment yourself?